Johnny Rodriguez: Career in the 1970s

 In 1973, his debut album was released, which rose to No. 1 on the Top Country Albums chart.
 He was nominated for Male Vocalist of the Year by the CMA Awards.
-In addition to his success in country music, he also had a role on the television show Adam-12 and also made a guest appearance on The Dating Game in 1974.
+In addition to his success in country music, he also had a role on the television show Adam-12 and made a guest appearance on The Dating Game in 1974.